How to Apply

-Donations and payments are transferable to another GV trip but are not refundable.
+Donations and payments are transferable to another GV trip under certain guidelines but are not refundable.
 For more information please refer to our Payment and Cancellation Policy.

 Participants under the age of 18 must be accompanied by a parent or guardian, or be part of a trip organized by a sponsoring agency (such as a church or school).
 Please note that participants must be 15 years of age, and those under the age of 18 may not be able to take part in all of the various construction activities.

 The team leader will select their team from a pool of applicants after they have had the opportunity to get to know them through a phone interview.
 Selection is based on various criteria depending on the leader and destination and is not on a "first come, first serveĒ basis.

 What We Expect

 To ensure a successful and productive Global Village experience it is important that everyone understands what will be expected of them by both Habitat for Humanity and their team.

 Work assignments normally involve strenuous physical activity, sometimes at high altitude or in extreme heat.
 Team members must be in good physical health and if you have any doubts you should consult your physician.

 Participant safety and security is Habitatís primary concern, however, international travel and working on a construction site always contain some degree of risk.
 Every participant is ultimately responsible for their own safety and will be required to sign a waiver stating that they are participating at their own risk.

 For any international travel, you will need a current passport that is valid for at least six months beyond your travel dates.

 You only need to complete one application, regardless of the number of trips that you are applying for.
 Your choice of destination(s) and date(s) will be matched with available trips, and you will be notified accordingly.